 Capture, Store, Forward - MODBUS Slave or Gateway functions

 Communication at lower data packet level is possible thus allowing to capture, store and forward of MODBUS data packets or transmit replies.
 Monitoring MODBUS data packets, simulating a MODBUS Slave or building a protocol converter / gateway is possible.
-Simulating a MODBUS Slave can be very handy while testing the software.
+Simulating a MODBUS Slave can be very handy while testing the software (slave examples available).

 Supported Protocols

-The SuperCom MODBUS Protocol library implements the standard MODBUS protocol for serial and TCP/IP connections* based on the official specification by the MODBUS organization.
-SuperCom supports MODBUS ASCII and MODBUS RTU protocol with serial interfaces (RS-232, RS-422, RS-485) and the MODBUS TCP/IP (MODBUS/TCP) and Open MODBUS TCP with TCP/IP networks.
+The SuperCom MODBUS Library implements the standard MODBUS protocol for serial and TCP/IP connections* based on the official specification by the MODBUS organization.
+SuperCom supports MODBUS ASCII and MODBUS RTU protocol with serial interfaces (RS-232, RS-422, RS-485, Modem, TAPI) and the MODBUS TCP/IP (MODBUS/TCP) and Open MODBUS TCP with TCP/IP networks.

 *A corresponding SuperCom license (Serial and/or TCP/IP) assumed.

-A non standard variant of the MODBUS protocol called RTU over IP (MODBUS RTU/IP, MODBUS RTU over TCP) is also supported.
-The RTU over IP enables the SuperCom application to talk to OMTS devices (OMTS = Out of the MODBUS TCP/IP specification).
+Also included, non standard variants of the MODBUS protocol e.g. RTU over IP (also known as MODBUS RTU/IP, MODBUS RTU over TCP) enable the SuperCom application to talk to OMTS devices (OMTS = Out of the MODBUS TCP/IP specification).
 Since not an official specification, additional names and variants may exists.

 How to use?

-The SuperCom MODBUS Protocol library can be used over any communication link supported by SuperCom (currently Serial (RS-232, RS-422, RS-485), TCP/IP, ISDN).
+The SuperCom MODBUS Protocol Protocol Library can be used over any communication link supported by SuperCom (currently Serial (RS-232, RS-422, RS-485, Modem, TAPI), TCP/IP, ISDN).
 For a list of available SuperCom packages containing MODBUS protocol, see the following chart.

 The use of one common API for Serial, TCP/IP and ISDN applies here too (any SuperCom ActiveX API and/or DLL API).